It’s been six weeks since I quit my job to become a published writer, and I’m finally taking the

 - If you’ve been published for a while and you want to skip going to group activities.

 Using a professional isn’t a bad idea, but you need to make sure they’re a good one.
-Anyone can say they know how to proofread manuscripts, but don’t understand the children’s market.
+Anyone can say they know how to proofread manuscripts, but that doesn’t mean they understand the children’s market.

 Check reviews and try to get trusted referrals BEFORE making any decisions.